drashland/drash/paladin/README.md

 # Paladin

-Paladin helps secure your Drash applications through headers.
+Paladin helps you secure your Drash applications by setting various HTTP headers.
 Inspired by [helmet](https://github.com/helmetjs/helmet).
 It is configurable and can be used throughout the request-resource-response lifecycle.

-Paladin will set extra HTTP headers to the request response, to aid in securing your application.
 This does not make your application bulletproof, but adds extra security layers.

 ```typescript
 import { Drash } from "https://deno.land/x/drash@{version}/mod.ts";